-And this doctrine has led directly and inevitably not only to the meteoric rise of marital infidelity and general heterosexual profligacy, but also to the gay rights movement which culminated in Obergefell, and now to the current transgender insanity which is rapidly engulfing our society.
+And this doctrine has led directly and inevitably not only to the meteoric rise of marital infidelity and general heterosexual profligacy, but also to the gay rights movement which culminated in Obergefell, and now to the current transgender ideology which is rapidly engulfing our society.

 Because here’s the thing: once we have decided that children have nothing to do with the essence of the sexual act, then on what grounds can we say that it ought only to occur within marriage, or only between people of the opposite sex?
 Once we have decreed that we have the right to prevent our bodies from working in the way in which God created them, then on what grounds can we say that others ought not to make any further modifications as they see fit?

 The Lord has never promised to anyone an unlimited fulfillment of their sexual appetites, free of any consequence or responsibility which is not specifically volunteered for.
 And so when Christians claim that marriage gives them that right and that prerogative, which they deny to everyone else in the world, then it should come as no surprise that they are widely regarded as hypocrites.

 Indeed, ever since the widespread acceptance of contraception in Christian communities, the entire sacrament of marriage has come to be seen basically as a license to engage in sexual intercourse (a license, I will note, which is increasingly regarded as irrelevant).
 But the purpose of marriage is not to permit sexual intercourse.
 The purpose of marriage is to create a family, of which children are the fulfillment, the crown, and the glory.